Harindulk/bug-star/README.md

 #### "Bug Star" is a game based on bugs, which means you need to find the bugs that I intentionally added to the game & you need to use them to complete the levels.

-#### I am a 15-years-old self-taught student developer, and I plan to release another version of the game very soon, as I built this game while I was busy with my school work too.

 ## credits

 >##### game logo created by - https://github.com/ThiccRose